compose-spec/compose-spec/05-services.md

   - label:role:ROLE
 ```

+For further default labeling schemes you can override, see [Security configuration](https://docs.docker.com/engine/reference/run/#security-configuration).

 ### shm_size

 `shm_size` configures the size of the shared memory (`/dev/shm` partition on Linux) allowed by the service container.